ondrejmrkus/ondrejmrkus.github.io/content/blog/trained-optimism.md

 The difference is that my brain is now a much more pleasant place to live in because it's not angry or annoyed all the time.

 My initial reaction to almost anything is positive.
-This is because my brain automatically finds an upside on everything that happens.
+This is because my brain automatically finds an upside in everything that happens.

 Creating the optimism habit was one of the tiniest but most impactful changes on my everyday happiness.
 I bet it can do the same for you.